Boiga kraepelini: Reproduction

 B. kraepelini is oviparous.
 Females lay 5–14 eggs per clutch in summer.

 Behaviour and venom

 B. kraepelini can be quite aggressive, forming a defensive coil and striking in a viper-like fashion when threatened.
 The properties of the venom are poorly known, but it is considered only mildly venomous.

-Geographic range
+Distribution and habitat

 B. kraepelini is found throughout Taiwan to 1000 m asl, large parts of eastern, central, and southern China (Anhui, Chongqing, Fujian, Gansu, Guangdong, Guangxi, Guizhou, Hainan, Hunan, Jiangxi, Sichuan, and Zhejiang provinces), Laos, and northern Vietnam.

+It is found in both primary and secondary forest habitats, often near villages.